NVIDIA/cuda-quantum/docs/sphinx/specification/cudaq.rst

 Language Specification
 ***********************************

-NVIDIA CUDA Quantum is a single-source programming model in C++ for heterogeneous quantum-classical computing.
+NVIDIA CUDA Quantum is a programming model in C++ for heterogeneous quantum-classical computing.
 As such, the model provides primitive types, concepts, syntax, and semantics that enable the integration of quantum processing units (QPUs) with existing NVIDIA multi-node, multi-GPU parallel programming models and architectures.
-The language is designed for C++ with extensions to other languages provided as via appropriate bindings.
+The language is designed for C++.
+Extensions to other languages is fully supported via appropriate bindings.

 CUDA Quantum implementations are intended to be enabled via library-based language extensions that define quantum code as callables in the classical language being extended.